Tips for Safe Driving

 - Follow hours-of-service rules.
 The Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) have many hours-of-service regulations to help prevent accidents caused by driver fatigue.
 Do not exceed these limits to try to make more money or meet delivery deadlines.
 It's not worth it.

-As a truck driver, you know you have to set aside time for truck maintenance and repair.
+As a RV driver, you know you have to set aside time for RV maintenance and repair.
 But every minute you're off the road you probably feel like you're losing money.
 At Chatsworth Heavy Truck Repair Center in Chatsworth, GA, we understand your concern.
-Aside from sticking with a routine maintenance schedule – which is the single most important thing you can do for your truck – the best way to avoid unscheduled repair stops and unnecessary downtime is to take care of your rig.
+Aside from sticking with a routine maintenance schedule – which is the single most important thing you can do for your vehicle – the best way to avoid unscheduled repair stops and unnecessary downtime is to take care of your RV.

 - Make sure your tires are properly inflated.
 Every week (or more if you're on a long trip), check your tire pressure.
 Underinflated tires can lower your fuel mileage and make steering difficult, and overinflated tires are more prone to punctures and pothole damage.
 It's also important to keep in mind that tire pressure can fluctuate with weather changes and from driving at high speeds, so definitely monitor your tires in these situations.